Don’t worry about this chicken drying out. This Mexican Honey-Lime Grilled Chicken stays moist, tender and full of fabulous Southwest-inspired flavor!

 I’ve always been quite partial to chicken breasts, either bone-in or boneless.
 And every now and then, I purchase a whole chicken and roast it for a special dinner.
 But thighs or legs?
 No, definitely not.
 In fact, I never even give them a second glance at the market.

-I think you’ll love this south of the border version as much as we do.
+I think you’ll love this south-of-the-border version as much as we do.
 The recipe can be prepared on the grill or the stovetop, making it perfect for year-round enjoyment.
 The chicken is marinated in a delicious concoction of olive oil, fresh lime juice, honey, brown sugar, cumin, fresh ginger and oregano.
-If you’re in a hurry, you can marinate it for just 30 minutes with great results, but I’ve also let it sit much longer in the marinade for an even deeper flavor.
+If you’re in a hurry, you can marinate it for just 30 minutes with great results, but I’ve also let it sit much longer in the marinade for an even deeper, richer flavor.

 This Mexican Honey-Lime Grilled Chicken is wonderful served with rice and fresh salsa, and works well for sandwiches and wraps.
 It also makes a spectacular salad (more to come on that!).